Kids can have a great time exploring the natural and cultural resources at Sitka National Historical Park with their families and friends!

-Enjoy the exhibits and video at the Visitor Center, talking with the Native artisans in the Cultural Center, and exploring the trails and intertidal zone.
+Enjoy the exhibits and video at the visitor center, and explore the trails and intertidal zone.
 Ranger-led programs are a great way to introduce children to their natural and cultural heritage.

 Junior Ranger Program

 Children of all ages can explore the park as Junior Rangers!
 Here are the steps to becoming a Sitka NHP Junior Ranger: